Tony Cohen: Career

-In the 2000s Cohen's name started appearing less regularly on album credits.
-During 2003 he worked as a remix engineer on Nick Cave and the Bad Seeds' old master tapes for Stephen Petronio's contemporary dance work, Underland.
+In the 2000s, Cohen's name started appearing less regularly on album credits.
+During 2003, he worked as a remix engineer on Nick Cave and the Bad Seeds' old master tapes for Stephen Petronio's contemporary dance work, Underland.
 Cave was unable to provide new tracks for the project due to time conflicts but allowed his material to be used.
 Cohen had effectively retired in 2004–2005.
 He emerged in 2017 to produce Augie March's album Bootikins, as he had always wanted to work with the group.
 He died unexpectedly before the album's sessions concluded, and Augie March leader Glenn Richards stated "It still amazes me that we got a chance to work with the man.
 The moments are ours and we will cherish them ...
 He got us feeling like and playing like a real band again after a long interim, and we made some very good music together."
 In November 2017 Cohen was posthumously inducted into the Music Victoria Hall of Fame.
+A memoir of his life, Half Deaf, Completely Mad, was published by John Olson in November 2023.

 Personal life

 Tony Cohen had an on-again off-again relationship with Joanne from mid-1981, she had been Chris Thompson's girlfriend when they met.
 They lived together initially in Elsternwick, then Sydney and back, again.
 His drug habit now included amphetamine and heroin.
 By early 1983 Cohen was also dating a different woman, Josephine, whom he married on 28 May 1983, in Melbourne.
-According to his sibling, "I don't think Tony ever had a distinct line between dumping one girl and getting on with another."
+According to his brother, "I don't think Tony ever had a distinct line between dumping one girl and getting on with another."
 The couple moved to Sydney in late 1983 and then back to Melbourne in July of the following year.
 Cohen and Josephine relocated to London in mid-1986 before they separated (and later divorced).
 He then moved to Berlin in January 1987, and returned to Australian early in the next year.

-Early in 1991 Cohen began a relationship with Astrid Munday, a vocalist for country music groups Killer Sheep and then Desert Boot.
+Early in 1991, Cohen began a relationship with Astrid Munday, a vocalist for country music groups Killer Sheep and then Desert Boot.
 After living together in Sydney they moved in with Cohen's parents at their rural property at Kongwak, Victoria in November 1991.
 At different times he attempted to curb his alcohol and drug dependencies.
 The couple returned to Melbourne in February 1992.
 Cohen had earlier been diagnosed with hepatitis C, then pancreatitis (September 1992) and diabetes (October).
 At the ARIA Music Awards of 1995 he had a hypoglycaemic event, "just as they announced my name so I was in the suit and everything and sweat was just dripping off me so I had to go and hide up the back and Molly was standing on the seat going 'Where are you?
 Tony, where are you?'
 So it wasn't a great memory for me...
 I couldn't get up on stage and make a speech... you know, my blood sugar had dropped and I was a mess; such a shame."